Student Handbook

 - Click Student Self-Service

-- Click on the Academic Records Tile
+- Click on the Advising and Classes Tile

 - Select Withdraw/Drop Request form